 Small Group Counseling

 Needs Assessments are distributed to each grade level during the 1st nine weeks to determine the need for making small group counseling referrals.
 Students may also be referred by parent(s)/guardians.
 Groups are formed based upon the needs assessments and tend to consist of approximately 5 students.
 Parental consent is required for a student to participate in small group counseling.
 The School Counselor will usually conduct 2 sessions without consent.
 After 2 sessions, the counselor will attempt to make contact with the parent(s)/guardian to determine if the parent would like for the child to continue receiving services.
 School counselors do not provide long term counseling.

-September- Intro to Counselor
+September- Introduction to the Counselor and Growth Mindset

 (Character Education Games)